 Ingredients

-• 1 cup (190g) uncooked quinoa
+• 1 cup uncooked quinoa

-• 1 and 1/2 cups (205g) frozen corn (or 1 can corn)
+• 1-1/2 cups frozen corn or 1 can corn

-• 1 can (15.25 oz.; 432g) black beans, drained and rinsed
+• 1 (15.25-ounce) can black beans drained and rinsed

-• 2 cans (14.5 oz.; 411g EACH) fire-roasted crushed tomatoes, undrained
+• 2 (14.5-ounce) cans fire-roasted crushed tomatoes undrained

-• 1 and 1/2 cups (170g) thinly sliced sweet bell peppers, (I used 1/2 an orange and 1/2 of a red pepper)
+• 1-1/2 cups thinly sliced sweet bell peppers I use 1/2 an orange pepper and 1/2 of a red one

-• 1 fajita seasoning mix Note 2
+• 1 fajita seasoning mix see note 2

-• Flour or corn tortillas
+• Tortillas flour or corn

 Instructions

-• PREP: Thoroughly rinse the quinoa in a fine-mesh sieve.
+• Thoroughly rinse the quinoa in a fine-mesh sieve.
 Drain and rinse black beans.
 Peel and dice the sweet potato (small pieces to cook in time!).
-Thinly slice the pepper(s) and then cut the long pepper strips in half lengthwise.
+Thinly slice the pepper(s) and cut the long pepper strips in half lengthwise.

-• SLOW COOKER: Generously spray the slow cooker with nonstick olive oil spray or insert a liner.
-Combine the quinoa, chicken (See Note 1; be sure to cut each breast into 4-5 even pieces and each thigh into 3-4 even pieces), corn, black beans, crushed tomatoes, chicken broth, sweet potatoes, and peppers in the slow cooker.
-Add in the fajita seasoning mix or seasonings listed in Note 2.
-Gently stir everything together and press down to submerge the chicken below everything else.
+• Generously spray the slow cooker with cooking spray or insert a liner.
+Combine quinoa, chicken (see note 1; be sure to cut each breast into 4โ€“5 even pieces and each thigh into 3โ€“4 even pieces), corn, black beans, crushed tomatoes, chicken stock, sweet potatoes, and peppers in the slow cooker.
+Add fajita seasoning mix or seasonings listed in note 3.
+Gently stir everything together and submerge the chicken below everything else.

-• COOK: Cook for 3-1/2 to 4 hours on high, watching it carefully so the quinoa doesn't burn (avoid opening the slow cooker and checking-- this disrupts the heating).
-I don't recommend cooking this meal on low; the quinoa gets too mushy.
+• Cook 3-1/2 to 4 hours on high, watching carefully so the quinoa doesnโ€™t burn (avoid opening the slow cooker and checkingโ€”this disrupts the heating).
+I donโ€™t recommend cooking on low; the quinoa gets too mushy.
 Cook until the chicken shreds and the quinoa has popped.
-Remove the chicken and thinly slice or shred with two forks.
-Gently stir everything together and taste for seasonings, adding additional salt and pepper as needed.
+Remove chicken and thinly slice or shred with two forks.
+Gently stir everything together and taste for seasonings, adding salt and pepper as needed.

 Recipe Notes

-Instant Pot: I recently tested this recipe in the pressure cooker/instant pot and it was too mushy and the chicken was undercooked.
-I'd stick with the slow cooker for this recipe!
+Note 1: I tested this recipe in a pressure cooker/Instant Pot; it was too mushy, and the chicken was undercooked.
+Iโ€™d stick with a slow cooker for this recipe!

-Note 1: For a vegetarian meal, simply leave out the chicken-- no other changes necessary.
-We've found thighs remain the most tender, but breasts can be used.
-Cut the thighs or breasts into smaller pieces before adding them to the slow cooker so they can cook through in time.
-Submerge the meat in the cooking liquid.
+Note 2: Iโ€™ve found thighs remain the most tender, but breasts can be used.
+Cut thighs or breasts into smaller pieces before adding to the slow cooker so they cook through in time.
+For a vegetarian meal, leave out chicken and use vegetable stock/broth.
 Make this recipe vegan by following the previous suggestions and using non-dairy toppings.

-Note 2: Make your own fajita seasoning mix!
-Here's the blend to use instead of a packet:
+Note 3: Make your own fajita seasoning mix!
+Hereโ€™s the blend to use instead of a packet:

 • 2 teaspoons ground chili powder (use McCormick for less heat)